jmtkd9196/GoogleLoginTutoral/README.md

 # GoogleLoginTutoral
-This is Google Login Tutorial Repository.
+This is Google Sign In Tutorial for iOS with firebase.
+(Oauth 2.0)

 Youtube
 https://www.youtube.com/watch?v=NubKNnuMFio